 Riverside Walk: One of the most popular trails, this easy 2-mile stroll on a paved path begins at Zion Canyon and ends at the Temple of Sinawava, through gardens of ferns and golden columbine.

 For those who enjoy camping, this park will not disappoint.
 Three campgrounds are available with 14-day limits and offer beautiful views of the park.
 Watchman is open year-round while South is open May through September, and Lava Point is open May through October.
 Watchman is the only campground that requires a reservation.

 If you want to take camping to the next level, be sure to check out the backcountry of Zion.
 Permits are required and are available at the visitor center.
 Remember dogs are not allowed in backcountry and neither are camp fires.

 For those looking for indoor accommodations, Zion Lodge is located inside the park with 121 beautiful rooms.
-Other hotels, motels and inns are available outside the park walls. check out Canyon Ranch Motel or Driftwood Lodge in Springdale for reasonable rates.
+Other hotels, motels and inns are available outside the park walls.
+Check out Driftwood Lodge in Springdale for reasonable rates.

 Areas of Interest Outside the Park

 Bryce Canyon National Park: Ever seen a hoodoo?
 These unique rock formations are colorful and stunning in this Utah park.
 The park follows along the edge of the Paunsaugunt Plateau.
 Heavily forested lands reaching 9,000 feet high are on the west, while carved break drop 2,000 feet into the Paria Valley on the east.
 And no matter where you stand in the park, something seems to grab hold creating a sense of place.
 Visitors can enjoy afternoons of hiking, backcountry camping, horseback riding, and more.